Barry White: Acting career

-Over the course of his career, White sometimes did voice-over work for television and movies.
-He voiced the character Brother Bear in the film Coonskin (1975), and also played the character Sampson in the movie's live-action segments.
-He appeared as himself in two episodes of The Simpsons.
-In the episode "Whacking Day", Bart and Lisa used his deep bass singing voice, played through loudspeakers placed on the ground, to lull and attract snakes, saving them from extermination.
-White was a fan of the show, and had reportedly contacted the staff about wanting to make a guest appearance.
-He made a second cameo in the episode "Krusty Gets Kancelled".
+Over the course of his career, White occasionally did voice-over work for television and movies.
+He voiced the character Brother Bear in the film Coonskin (1975).
+White voiced himself twice in the fourth season of The Simpsons, in the episodes "Whacking Day" and "Krusty Gets Kancelled".

 White played the role of a bus driver for a Prodigy commercial in 1995, and he also portrayed the voice of a rabbit in a Good Seasons salad-dressing-mix commercial, singing a song called "You Can't Bottle Love".
-In addition, he did some work for car commercials, including for Oldsmobile, and later on, Jeep.
+In addition, he narrated car commercials, including for Oldsmobile, and later on, Jeep.
 White also provided voice-over for Arby's Restaurant commercials on television and radio to promote its Market Fresh menu.
-White's voice can also be heard in Apple's first iBook commercial.
+White narrated Apple's first iBook commercial.
 White made three guest appearances on the comedy-drama television series Ally McBeal, as his music was often featured on the show in dream sequences.

 Personal life

 Marriages

-White was first married to his childhood sweetheart, identified as just Mary in his autobiography, by the time he was 19.
+White was first married to his childhood sweetheart, identified only as "Mary" in his autobiography, by the time he was 19.
 They separated in 1969 and later divorced.

 In 1974, White married singer Glodean James.
 The couple collaborated on the 1981 album Barry & Glodean.
 They reportedly separated in 1988, but they were still legally married until White's death in 2003, although they lived separate lives.
 Although estranged from White for over a decade, as his widow she was made sole executor of his estate.